 \subsection{Collocating CC4CL L2 data and Calipso}

 We resampled CC4CL L2 data to a regular latitude/longitude grid at 0.1\textdegree\ $\times$ 0.1\textdegree\ resolution (better 0.05?).
 This resampling is required for a intercomparison of CC4CL L2 data on a common grid, as differences in sensor spatial resolution are reduced when averaging all values available for each grid box.
-Calipso's Level 2 5 km Cloud Layer data were produced by averaging over $\approx$14 samples beams with 70 m diameter taken every 335 m within a 5 km along-track corridor.
+Calipso's Level 2 5 km Cloud Layer data were produced by averaging over $\sim$14 beams with 70 m diameter taken every 335 m within a 5 km along-track corridor.
 Thus, Calipso data have a 70 m across-track $\times$ 5 km along-track spatial resolution (see also \citet{Holz08}), and the size of corresponding CC4CL grid box is approximately 11 km (meridional) $\times$ 2.9 to 5.6 km (zonal).
 As a consequence, the CC4CL grid boxes are larger than the reference Calipso pixels, but are still small enough to resolve some of the cloud features that Calipso observes.
 Note that AVHRR GAC data were produced by averaging 5 neighbouring pixels across-track, but Calipso data were averaged along-track.

 \section{The CC4CL retrieval system}\label{processing_chain}